Brian-Orta/azure-start/README.md

 <p align="justify">

 <h1>Create an Azure Account and Deploy a Virtual Machine</h1>
-Microsoft Azure is a cloud computing platform with numerous products and services.
 This guide will demonstrate how to create an account, utilize the portal, and create a virtual machine.

 <h2>Environments and Technologies Used</h2>